-$\angle!$ If in doubt about the use and operation of the seat belt then ask your healthcare professional, wheelchair dealer, carer or attendant for assistance.
+If in doubt about the use and operation of the seat belt then ask your healthcare professional, wheelchair dealer, carer or attendant for assistance.

-riangle Do not rely on the seat belt only when the wheelchair and occupant are transported in a vehicle, use the separate occupant lap and diagonal restraints provided in the vehicle.
+extstyle exta vehicle, use the separate occupant lap and diagonal restraints provided in the vehicle.

 5.4 How to use your wheelchair